jessepav/lacygoill-wiki-backup/par/par.md

-From  the  perspective of  the  `par`  utility, the  bar  character  is a  quote character, because we've included it in its Q option, via `$PARINIT`:
+From the perspective of the par utility, the bar character is a quote character, because we've included it in its Q option, via `$PARINIT`:

     export PARINIT='rTbgqR B=.,?_A_a Q=_s>|'
                                      │    │
                                      │    └ bar
                                      │
                                      └ quote characters

 It means that we can format a paragraph whose lines begin with bars.

-For more info,  on how `par` use the quote  characters, search for “quote” in the `Details` section of our notes on `par`.
+For more info  on how par uses  the quote characters, search for  “quote” in the `Details` section.

 # Synopsis